Thermadiag/seq/docs/any.md

 ## Equality comparison

-*hold_any* objects are equally comparable.
-This feature is mandatory when inserting any objects into hash table based containers like std::unordered_set.
+`hold_any` objects are equally comparable.
+This feature is mandatory when inserting any objects into hash table based containers like `std::unordered_set`.
-Two *hold_any* are considered equal if:
+Two `hold_any` are considered equal if:
 -	They are both empty.
 -	They hold the same type and both underlying objects compare equals.
 If the type does not provide a comparison operator, the operator==() always return false.
 -	They both hold an arithmetic value of possibly different types, and these values compare equals.
 -	They both hold a string like object (std::string, seq::tstring, seq::tstring_view, std::string_view, char*, const char*) that compare equals.
 	Note that a const char* can be compared to another string object (like std::string) using string comparison, but comparing two const char* will result in a pointer comparison!

-It is possible to register a comparison function for unrelated types using seq::register_any_equal_comparison() function.
+It is possible to register a comparison function for unrelated types using `seq::register_any_equal_comparison()` function.

 Example: